Advice

 https://maptionnaire.com/4-benefits-ppgis-transportation-mobility-planning

-2. Tap into ‘soft data’
+2. Access to ‘soft data’

-4. Create attractive and readable visualizations
+4. More attractive and readable visuals

 Learn more about Maptionnaire's GIS-based engagement features